 The Company is an OEIC and is treated as an Authorised Investment Fund for tax purposes.
-Income is deemed to be distributed for tax purposes even when it is accumulated.
-References to distributions include deemed distribution of accumulated income.
+Income of the Company is deemed to be distributed for tax purposes even when it is accumulated.
+References to distributions include deemed distributions of accumulated income.